Eileen Dautrich, IOM, President

 Jeff Dentler, IOM, V.P. of Finance and Technology

-Joining the Chamber in 1998, Jeff oversees the organization's and affiiate's day-to-day finances, as well as maintains TCACC's website and database of approximately 500 members.
+Joining the Chamber in 1998, Jeff oversees the organization's and affiiate's day-to-day finances, as well as maintains TCACC's website and membership database.
 He is also responsible for keeping the technology at TCACC running smoothly.

 Jeff graduated from Leadership Tri-County in 2002 and the U.S. Chamber's four year program, the Institute of Organization Management, in 2005.
 He was integral in the implemention of this website, as well as new database software that has helped streamline the daily activities of the staff and assists Members in realizing the value of their membership.

-Jeff enjoys sports, exercising, and the outdoors.
+Jeff is also the Top Dog at Dentler's Dog Training, LLC.
+In his spare time he enjoys fetching balls, napping on the couch, and chasing cats.
 He was born and raised in Pottstown where he still resides with his wife, son and dogs.